SoftEngiNir/mockatron/README.md

 1. Define your database is a `config.json` file according to the model rules defined in `ddgen/models.py`

-2. Adjust the main file to include your the path to your gjson file.
+2. Adjust the main file to include your the path to your json file.

 3. Adjust the csv_output_path and/or db_connection_details to write to csv or your running db.